PeteyChan/SimpleECS/README.md

 }
 ```

-During Foreach structural changes made using Set(), Remove() and Destroy() are
+During Foreach structural changes are cached and applied after iteration is complete.
-cached and applied after iteration is complete.
-This is to prevent iterator
+This is to prevent iterator invalidation.
+Functions that cause structural changes are:
-invalidation.
-You can still create entities during foreach loops though as these
-do not affect archetype structures.
+entity.Set(), entity.Remove(), entity.Transfer(), entity.Destroy() and world.CreateEntity();
+Entities created during query.Foreach() will be invalid during the function, but you can
+still use all entity functions on that entity, it will simply be applied when the
+Foreach function completes.

 ```C#
 var entity = world.Create("my entity", 3);